Frequently Asked Questions

-Emmaus Bible College was founded and is supported by the open branch of the Plymouth Brethren assemblies in North America.
+The Brethren are a fellowship of like-minded, independent local churches that are not part of any formal denomination.
 These brethren are a loose fellowship of like-minded, yet interdependent churches rather than a tight-knit, formal denomination.
 Each church is autonomous, but enjoys sharing preachers, camps, conferences, national service organizations, and mission-sending agencies.
 Their theology fits well within protestant evangelicalism.
 There are 800 congregations with 60,000 members in the U.S., and 400 congregations with 30,000 members in Canada (known as Christian Brethren).

-Half of our students come to Emmaus from Plymouth Brethren backgrounds, while the other half come from other evangelical backgrounds.
+About one third of our students come to Emmaus from Brethren backgrounds, while the remainder come from other evangelical backgrounds.

 No, but we do expect that all our students will be actively involved in a local, evangelical church.
 There are three assemblies in town, as well as a number of other evangelical churches from which to choose.